arkku/mouseps2serial/README.md

 The DTR line is used to view the state of the serial port.
 With serial serial mice, the line is used to supply power to the mouse, and hence the mouse works only when the line is supplying the voltage.
-However, if you use a logic level serial port with this converter, the state may be inverted.
-Hence the setting `SERIAL_STATE_INVERTED`, which defaults to `1` (for on).
+However, if you use a logic level serial port with this converter, the state is typically inverted, which is why the default is active low.
+This may be changed with the setting `SERIAL_STATE_INVERTED`.
 You may configure it at compile time:

     make clean
     make SERIAL_STATE_INVERTED=0

+Note that the internal pull-up on the DTR pin means the default state is high, i.e., not active when inverted and active when inverted.
+With the default, inverted, setting you should physically tie the pin to ground if it is unused, but with the non-inverted setting it may be simply left unconnected.

 ## Installation